 This is a hill rather than a mountain, and it takes only 30 minutes to get to the top (or two kilometers there and back), so it’s a very short climb.
 It’s a lesser-known spot around the otherwise famous Loch Lomond, so there’s little chance of crowds.

 This hike is fairly long but definitely worth it.
-It’s about ten kilometers to the top, and from there, the ridge is another two kilometers.
+It’s about ten kilometers to the top, and from there, the ridge is another two kilometers and a lot of elevation gain.
 The lengthy climb promises an amazing view; on clear days, you can see all the way to the Isle of Skye.

 The roundtrip hike is around eight hours, an additional two if you choose to start the hike from the nearby village of Lochinver.
 This latter option has you walking alongside beautiful terrain of moors, lochs, and bogs.
 One of the great hikes in Scotland!